eWalker-TestLab/Documentation/DetectionLab_ESXi_6.7.md

    curl -sO https://packages.wazuh.com/4.3/wazuh-install.sh && sudo bash ./wazuh-install.sh -a
    ```

 4. In the **dc**, **wef**, and **win10** VM, download the installer from [the official website](https://packages.wazuh.com/4.x/windows/wazuh-agent-4.3.5-1.msi).
 Then double click the downloaded file to install it.
-More info [here](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html).
+More info on [the official website](https://documentation.wazuh.com/current/installation-guide/wazuh-agent/wazuh-agent-package-windows.html).

 ## Things to Notice